Tina Cloud is in public beta. Get Started

 When creating a new user in the dashboard, the permission section will require a role selection for the user.
 The role breakdown is as follows:

 An Admin has complete access to the Tina Cloud dashboard.
-This user can add, edit and delete Tina Cloud apps.
+This user can add, edit and delete Tina Cloud projects.
 This user can also setup additional user accounts or edit existing user accounts.

 An Editor can login to the Tina Cloud dashboard but is only authorized to view the sites that are configured and navigate to them.